Yomguithereal/mnemonist/README.md

 However, we advise the reader to take a look at the [`graphology`](https://graphology.github.io/) library instead.

-Don't find the data structure you want?
+Don't find the data structure you need?
 Maybe we can work it out [together](https://github.com/Yomguithereal/mnemonist/issues).

 ## Contribution